shadow-1/yi-hack-v3/README.md

 ## Getting Started - Step by Step Guide
 1. Check that you have a correct Xiaomi Yi camera.
 Currently 3 cameras are supported:
-* Yi 1080p Dome Camera
+* Yi Home 17CN Camera
 * Yi 1080p Home Camera
 * Yi Dome Camera
+* Yi 1080p Dome Camera

 2. Get an microSD card, preferably of capacity 16gb or less and format it by selecting File System as FAT32.